zkcode29/California-Housing-Insight/README.md

 # Features

-# Multi-Model Analysis:
+# 👉 Multi-Model Analysis:
 Choose between Random Forest, Ridge, and Lasso regression models to see different AI perspectives on property valuation.
-# Interactive Real-Time Predictions:
+# 👉 Interactive Real-Time Predictions:
 Utilize a comprehensive set of sidebar controls to adjust property features and instantly receive an updated price prediction.
-# In-Depth Analytics Suite:
+# 👉 In-Depth Analytics Suite:
-# Model Comparison:
+# ✨ Model Comparison:
 Visualize and compare the price predictions from each of the available AI models.
-# Feature Importance:
+# ✨ Feature Importance:
 Understand the key drivers behind a property's valuation with dynamic bar charts showing the most influential features.
-# Market Insights:
+# ✨ Market Insights:
 Explore the distribution of housing prices and the correlation of various features with the median house value.
-# Interactive Geographic Map:
+# ✨ Interactive Geographic Map:
 View a scatter plot of housing data across California on an interactive map.
 Your specified property is highlighted with a distinct marker for easy location and comparison.
-# Comprehensive Data Exploration:
+# ✨ Comprehensive Data Exploration:
 Browse the underlying California Housing dataset within the application.
 Apply filters for price range and price category to narrow down the data.
 Download the filtered data as a CSV file for your own offline analysis.
-# Modern & Responsive UI:
+# ✨Modern & Responsive UI:
 A sleek and professional design with custom CSS for an enhanced user experience.